Long-term Field Measurements Project

 In our country, water safety is focused on the future.
 We take expectations regarding climate and sea level rise into account in advance.

-Doctoral research Multi-year field measurements Eems-Dollar
+Doctoral research Eems-Dollard long-term field measurements

 The study can be requested from Patrick Oosterlo (currently employed by Rijkswaterstaat WVL) at patrick.oosterlo@rws.nl.